k3jph/corona/index.md

 guid: http://localhost/wp-faculty/?page_id=2
 ---

-{% include figure.html image="jhoward-stacks.png" alt="Me at the 2017 Howard County Library Evening in the Stacks"
+{% include figure.html image="jhoward-stacks.png" width="50%" placement="right"
-   cap="" width="275" height="275" align="right" %}
+   alt="Me at the 2017 Howard County Library Evening in the Stacks" cap="Me at the 2017 Howard County Library Evening in the Stacks" %}

 I am a scientist at the [Johns Hopkins Applied Physics Laboratory](http://www.jhuapl.edu/).
 Previously, I worked for the [Board of Governors of the Federal Reserve System](http://www.federalreserve.gov/) as an internal consultant on scientific computing.
 I have also been a consultant to numerous government agencies, including the Securities and Exchange Commission, the Executive Office of the President, and the United States Department of Homeland Security.
 I am a passionate educator, teaching mathematics and statistics at the [University of Maryland Global Campus](http://www.umuc.edu/) since 2010 and have taught public management at [Central Michigan University](https://www.cmich.edu/), [Penn State](https://www.psu.edu/), and the [University of Baltimore](http://www.ubalt.edu/).